 Objectives and Goals

 Community Health is one of the eight Scholarly Concentration Foundations.
-Students are exposed to the important social and environmental determinants of health and develop pragmatic methodological skills in community assessment, evaluation, and research.
-The Community Health curriculum empowers future physicians to improve the health of diverse communities and reduce health inequities through innovative scholarship and direct community engagement.
+Students are exposed to the important social and environmental determinants of health and develop pragmatic methodological skills in community-engagement, program evaluation, and intervention research.
+The Community Health curriculum empowers future physicians to improve the health of diverse communities and reduce health inequities through innovative scholarship and direct community engagement locally, nationally and globally.